Elbrys/FirstSdnApp/README.md

 # FirstSwitch.py Usage

 This must be run on a (virtual) machine running Mininet.
+Obtain a pre-configured virtual machine image by going to your SDN Developer Lab page (https://sdn-developer.elbrys.com) and scrolling to the 'Devices' table and click the 'Download Mininet VM'.
+Import that OVA file into your virtual machine manager.
-It will create a virtual switch with one host (endpoint).
+It will create a virtual switch with two hosts (endpoints).
 It will connect the switch to your running instance of ODL-S.
 You can run FirstSwitch.py with -h flag to get its usage.

 ```bash